idvorkin/techdiary/notes/ios.md

 Next appointment - Fantastical
 Exercise/Heart rate monitor - Heart Watch
-Smart Wakeup - Auto Wake
+Smart Wake up - Auto Wake
 Weather - Dark Sky

 A great feature on the watch folks don't know about is multiple watch faces.
 I use one face for off work (photos), one for work (calendar view), and one for sleeping (smart alarm clock view)

 ## Augmented Reality Apps

-- IKEA: Put ikea furniture in your room.
+- IKEA: Put IKEA furniture in your room.
-- MagicPlan: Determine floor plan interactively.
+- Magic Plan: Determine floor plan interactively.
-- LightSpace: Paint in AR
+- Light-Space: Paint in AR
 - AR Dragon: Play with a toy dragon

 ## Pen